ugomeguerditchian/OrgASM/README.md

 <h2 align="center">ASMemble</h2>

-A tool for automated ASM (Attack Surface Monitoring)
+A tool for automated ASM (Attack Surface Monitoring).

+ASMemble can detect subdomains, detect all ip related to them, scan all open ports and detect services.

+With the power of multi-threading it can be as fast as you want (and has you can) 🚀

+In the very next future it will be shodan and censys friendly 🙌

+We will also soon released the dorking compatibility and web parser 🥸

 ## Features